fotor-2025042422352

 "It will be years before we talk to each other again.
 Because we were very shocked by the sentence".

-Zero to zero.
-The emotions had been there, read the vitriolic declarations of many drivers against the untouchable Lewis Hamilton, very long meetings, first with Charlie Whiting, the race director, then alone, the protagonists who closed the door, parked the car and they scream about everything.
-But in the end the race commissioners' ruling is a goalless draw, with no sanctions for Lewis Hamilton, who is now free to race towards his first world title, and even a setback for Sebastian Vettel, the young team driver.
+Nil-nil.
+The emotions had been there, reading the vitriolic declarations of many drivers against the untouchable Lewis Hamilton, very long meetings, first with Charlie Whiting, the race director, then alone, the protagonists who closed the door, parking the car and shouting at each other.
+But in the end the race stewards’ ruling is a goalless draw, with no sanctions for Lewis Hamilton, who is now free to race towards his first world title, and even a setback for Sebastian Vettel, the young Scuderia Toro Rosso driver, who had been punished in Japan (relegation of ten places on the starting grid of the Chinese Grand Prix), who had defended himself by brutally accusing Lewis Hamilton and now finds himself with the penalty revoked: so, if no one is at fault, there should be no lashing out at the British McLaren driver either.

-Scuderia Toro Rosso, which had been punished in Japan (relegation of ten places on the starting grid of the Chinese Grand Prix), which had defended itself by brutally accusing Lewis Hamilton and now finds itself with the penalty eliminated: so, if no one is to blame, no we shouldn't even attack the British McLaren driver.
 No action.
 Not even a small reprimand.
-Lewis Hamilton breathes a sigh of relief and on Sunday he can try to take advantage of his first match ball.
-English fans can rejoice: God, in addition to the Queen, has once again saved Lewis Hamilton, the marvelous debutant, who everyone in Great Britain wants to be World Champion.
-He hadn't paid duty when a crane at the Nurburgring put him back on the track; he had Fernando Alonso severely punished in Budapest, when the Spaniard stole pole position from him with a clever trick; is not forced to lick his wounds in Shanghai because the amateur video broadcast by YouTube and brought to the FIA by Franz Tost, the team principal of Scuderia Toro Rosso, adds nothing to what the judges already had in their possession: it is just a film another angle, because they already had enough images at Fuji, they had bet on the innocence of the young rookie.
-The pressure from the paddock, and from certain public opinion, had led to reopening the case, but there was no need, because everything was transparent from the beginning, even if it took more than twenty-four hours to issue the sentence, with three quarters of an hour of questioning of Mark Webber and Sebastian Vettel, the two protagonists of the accident caused by Lewis Hamilton, and of the English driver himself.
+Lewis Hamilton breathes a sigh of relief and on Sunday he can try to take advantage of his first match point.
+British fans can rejoice: God, in addition to the Queen, has once again saved Lewis Hamilton, the marvelous rookie, whom everyone in Great Britain wants to be World Champion.
+He had not paid the price when a crane at the Nürburgring put him back on the track; he had Fernando Alonso severely punished in Budapest, when the Spaniard stole pole position from him with a clever trick; he was not forced to lick his wounds in Shanghai because the amateur video broadcast by YouTube and brought to the FIA by Franz Tost, the team principal of Scuderia Toro Rosso, adds nothing to what the stewards already had in their possession: it is just footage another angle, because they already had enough images at Fuji, they had bet on the innocence of the young rookie.
+The pressure from the paddock, and from public opinion, had led to the case being reopened, but there was no need, because everything was transparent from the beginning, even if it took more than twenty-four hours to issue the sentence, with three quarters of an hour of questioning to Mark Webber and Sebastian Vettel, the two protagonists of the accident caused by Lewis Hamilton, and to the British driver himself.
 The FIA does not change or influence the World Championship race.
-Leave everything as before.
-This doesn't mean that Friday was a rather hectic day.
-In the end, even those who managed to avoid being penalized are resentful.
+Leaving everything as it was before.
+This does not mean that Friday was not a rather hectic day.
+In the end, even those who managed to avoid being penalised are resentful.
 Lewis Hamilton is caustic:

 "They want to make me look like the bad guy, but I don't buy it.
 It's not my job to watch what's happening behind me, I need to be focused on what's happening in front of me, not behind me.
-If everyone has agreed to attack me, let's go ahead.
+If everyone has agreed to attack me, let them.
 I have a clear conscience".

-Maybe, the fact remains that others don't think so.
+Maybe, the fact remains that others do not think so.
 Hamilton's is not a persecution mania, it is the sharp phrases that make it clear that the wind has changed for him.
 Mark Webber says:

-"I repeat that his work behind the safety car was a shitty job.
-Obviously this shit wasn't enough for Whiting and the three judges".
+"I insist that his driving behind the safety car was a shitty job.
+Obviously this shit wasn't enough for Whiting and the three stewards".

 And Fernando Alonso adds:

-"If it had happened to me, I would have gone to sleep punished.
-After Monza there was a meeting, Whiting got angry with me and Hamilton for how we had abruptly braked and accelerated behind the Safety car and he gave us some strict rules: if you want to keep the tires at temperature, you have to do it at a constant speed.
-No changes in direction, distance of five cars from the car leading the line.
+"If it had happened to me, I would have gone to bed punished.
+After Monza there was a meeting, Whiting got angry with me and Hamilton for how we had abruptly braked and accelerated behind the Safety car and he gave us some strict rules: if you want to keep the tyres up to temperature, you have to do it at a constant speed.
+No changes of direction, five-car distance from the car leading the line.
 Precise instructions.
 Hamilton did quite the opposite.
-The investigation against him had given me back a dream, the judges took it away from me".
+The investigation against him had given me back a dream, the stewards took it away from me".

 And even the others struggle to understand.
-During the drivers' meeting with Charlie Whiting, which lasted almost an hour, Lewis Hamilton was told everything and never spoke.
-There was already little visibility, Jarno Trulli, one of the senators, claims that the race should not have been run and threatens a lockout of the drivers if the same weather conditions (a violent storm is announced) were to occur on Sunday in Shanghai.
+During the drivers' meeting with Charlie Whiting, which lasted almost an hour, Lewis Hamilton was being talked about but never spoke.
+There was already little visibility, Jarno Trulli, one of the senators, claims that the races should not have been held and threatens a drivers’ strike if the same weather conditions (a violent storm is announced) were to occur on Sunday in Shanghai.
 The enemies have multiplied, because, claims Robert Kubica:

 "He is protected and he cannot think of doing what he wants on the track".

-Maybe it's envy, Cato that on Sunday the young rookie could start the big party, but it's certainly acrimony.
-At a time when pilots reject the definition of scary.
+Maybe it is envy, surely on Sunday the young rookie could start the big party, but it is certainly acrimony.
+At a time when drivers reject the definition of scary.
 Jarno Trulli speaks for everyone:

 "I would like to see you go at 300 km/h with your eyes closed on the motorway.
 It was like that at Fuji".

 The association is united.
 And Lewis Hamilton?
-He's not even signed up.
+He has not even signed up.

 "I don't think about this World Championship anymore, it was decided off the track.
 The drivers' briefing is useless.
 With Whiting it's like talking to a wall".

-"We arrived here in China under particular conditions, I was under investigation for my behavior in Japan.
+"We arrived here in China under special circumstances, I was under investigation for my behaviour in Japan.
 I read the newspapers every day, I thought I would lose some points or suffer a penalty.
 I couldn't think of anything else, but in the end the International Federation has closed the matter.
-Today I did my best, but the emotions of the last few days made themselves felt.
-I wasn't able to ride with the usual concentration and with the usual impetus.
-I think a similar statement could also apply to Fernando Alonso".
+Today I did my best, but the emotions of the last few days took their toll.
+I wasn't able to drive with the usual concentration and with the usual impetus.
+I think a similar thing could also apply to Fernando Alonso".

 Lewis Hamilton had already received his first coronation the day before.
 Disliked by other drivers, he was proclaimed the savior of Formula 1 by Bernie Ecclestone.

-On the track it was a Saturday of false values, with Lewis Hamilton in pole position.
+On the track it was a Saturday of false values, with Lewis Hamilton on pole position.
 Why fake?
 Because those at McLaren made a clever move, in terms of choice of strategy.
-Since the unanimous weather forecast had been announcing rain for days, due to the arrival of the tail end of a typhoon, the British team was worried, especially after the events at Fuji, and changed the race strategy to the English one during the race, forgetting to tell Fernando Alonso.
-You must have asked yourself:
+Since the unanimous weather forecast had been announcing rain for days, due to the arrival of the tail end of a typhoon, the British team was worried, especially after the events at Fuji, and changed the race strategy for the Brit during qualifying, forgetting to tell Fernando Alonso.
+They must have wondered:

 "What happens if it rains?
 What if Lewis gets stuck in traffic?
-What if he suffers the revenge of some other driver, he gets kicked out?"
+What if he suffers the revenge of some other driver, gets knocked out?"

 It is forbidden to take risks, to let the boy get involved, and this explains Lewis Hamilton's pole position: less fuel than all the others and front row.
-The game is in charge up front, especially if the Safety car then arrives.
-This is why poor Fernando Alonso won't need to study his car, there are no secrets to reveal this time.
+In front he can command the game, especially if the Safety car comes in.
+This is why poor Fernando Alonso will not need to study his car, there are no secrets to reveal this time.
 And Ferrari?
-The good Kimi Raikkonen was the fastest, always, from Friday to Saturday.
+The good Kimi Räikkönen was the fastest, always, from Friday to Saturday.
 Before Lewis Hamilton's gamble.
 But the Finn is confident:

 "We are competitive in all weather conditions".